Hoon Tari Heer: Development

-The film has been shoot in Gondal, India, along with the Vilnius Lithuania, Barcelona Spain.
+The film has been shot in Gondal, India, Vilnius, Lithuania, and Barcelona, Spain.
 This is the first film in Gujarati which got shot in Eastern Europe.
 Director Dhwani Gautam reveals the first look of the poster in December 2021. and announce the project and begun the India shot.
-The second schedule of the movie begun in the month of February 2022 in Europe. legendry singer Sairam Dave, Kirtidan Gadhvi, Geeta Rabari, Aishwarya Majmudar Meet Jain, Bhoomi Trivedi, Nakash Aziz, Jigardan Gadhavi has given the voices.
+The second schedule of the movie begun in the month of February 2022 in Europe.
+Legendary singer Sairam Dave, Kirtidan Gadhvi, Geeta Rabari, Aishwarya Majmudar Meet Jain, Bhoomi Trivedi, Nakash Aziz, Jigardan Gadhavi has given the voices.
 The music has been composed by Rahul Munjariya.
 The teaser of the film released in August 2022 starting and has been appreciated by the audience.
 The trailer got released on end of August 2022 and crossed more than a million views.
-The poster released on starting of September. along with the Dhol Vage song.
+The poster released on starting of September, along with the Dhol Vage song.
 The film was released on 7 October 2022.

 Soundtrack

 Tracklist

 The soundtrack of the album is composed by Rahul Munjariya with lyrics written by Bhargav Purohit, Milind Gadhvi, Nandan Purohit, Jigardan Gadhavi, Devraj and Bharat.
 The soundtrack album consists of nine tracks.